 The ways to use liquid bone broth are endless, from sipping it to using it in your savory recipes.
 You can even add liquid bone broth to smoothies (it blends well with berries and greens) and use it in place of water for a subtle flavor and nutrient boost in your cooking.

 Bone broth is typically a little more bland and less salty than a regular soup stock.
 Soup stock is a thin liquid, while bone broth has an oily texture and feels thicker in the mouth.

-- Packed with bioavailable nutrients.
+- Contains bioavailable nutrients.

 - Complete control over quality and nutritional value.